carloswestman/jumpspider/README.md

 <img src="https://img.shields.io/badge/TEST-passing-green.svg">

-<b>Jumpspider</b> is an exercise for crawling and parsing HTML content while testing technology and software development practices.
-It is implemented with Node.js and MySQL.
-It also uses Mocha and Chai test libraries to implement BDD at a basic degree that should be extensible during a CI process.
+<b>Jumpspider</b> is an exercise for crawling HTML documents and parsing table data.
+Even when the scope is not very ambitious this is a great project to work on data crawler topics testing technology and software development practices.

+ It implementation stack includes Node.js and MySQL.
+It also uses Mocha and Chai test libraries to provide a BDD and CI starting point.

-As an initial exercise, the parsing is specificly taylored to get HTML tables with NBA division results that comply with a very specific structure.
-This could be extended and generalized in the future to other purposes.
+In this humble example, the parsing is specifically tailored to get HTML tables with NBA division results that comply with a very specific structure.
+This should be extended and generalized in the future to parse different types of data.

-Jumpspider is developed with the following goals in mind:

-- Extensibility: There is support for evolvi....
-- Scalability:
- - 	The Node.js server was developed for asyncronous processing.
- - Steps try to cover atomic functions and run asyncronoulsy
+Jumpspider has been developed with a bigger distributed architecture in mind.
+Some of the implementation details may look like an overkill but were developed with the idea of scaling the solution in the future.

+- The solution can be accessed via a Web API
+- Processes can work completely asynchronously.
+- Each step of a crawl job is prepared to run asynchronously
- - Results are stored in the database (Jobs, HTML , Parsing results) thinking in a future implementation with diferent microservices performing tasks at a bigger scale.
+- Results are stored in the database (Jobs, HTML , Parsing results) for future coordination with different agents
-- CI: A basic Integration testing baslined is delivered with Mocha and Chai to support code growth.
+- A basic BDD Integration Test is provided with Mocha and Chai as baseline to support CI

 ## Architecture

-The architecture stack relies heavily on <b>JavaScript</b>. and lightweight frameworks aimed to develop scalable web solutions.
-I think performance of the backend is pretty solid.
-I am still wondering if I should follow a native approach for the frontends:
+The architecture has separate Development and a Test databases, refer to the Install section for details.<br>
+The following table details some of the main components and their role:<br>

 <table>
   <tr>